reasonmii/data-science-study/statQuest/simpleLinearRegression.md

 - This first section tells us about the least-squares estimates for the fitted line<br/>The first line is for the intercept, and the second line is for the slope<br/>ex) size = 0.5813 + 0.7778 * weight

-- Residual standard error is the square root of the denominator in the equation for F
-- The standard error of the estimates and the “t value” are both provided to show you how the p-values were calculated
+- Residual standard error is the square root of the denominator in the equation for F<br/>The standard error of the estimates and the “t value” are both provided to show you how the p-values were calculated

-- Lastly, Pr(>|t|) parts are the p-values for the estimated parameters
-- Generally speaking, we are usually not interested in the intercept, so it doesn’t matter what its p-value is
-- However, we want the p-value for “weight” to be < 0.05
-- That is, we want it to be statistically significant
-- A significant p-value for weight means that it will give us a reliable guess of mouse size
-- If you’re unable to read the actual p-value, but could, for some reason, see the star to its right, then these codes would give you a sense of what the p-value was
+- Lastly, Pr(>|t|) parts are the p-values for the estimated parameters<br/>Generally speaking, we are usually not interested in the intercept, so it doesn’t matter what its p-value is<br/>However, we want the p-value for “weight” to be < 0.05<br/>That is, we want it to be statistically significant<br/>A significant p-value for weight means that it will give us a reliable guess of mouse size<br/>If you’re unable to read the actual p-value, but could, for some reason, see the star to its right, then these codes would give you a sense of what the p-value was

 ### Multiple R-squared is just R2 as we describe it in the StatQuest on Linear Regression
 It means that weight can explain 61% of the variation in size.
 This is good!